 On this show, I describe every tabletop role-playing game as having a setting, a chance operator, and mechanics, which is useful, but not universal.
 Fantasy RPG Dungeons and Dragons has embraced many settings over its 40-year publication history.

 In fact, the recently released source book Van Richten’s Guide to Ravenloft offers some three dozen micro-settings called Domains of Dread.
-You might be familiar with the concept already from the country of Walakia in Netflix’s Castlevania; Ravenholm from the Half-life games, which I am certain is not a coincidence; or Dr. Doom’s, Latveria in Marvel comics.
+You might be familiar with the concept already from the country of Walakia in Netflix’s Castlevania; Ravenholm from the Half-Life games, which I am certain is not a coincidence; or Dr. Doom’s Latveria in Marvel comics.

-For my money, though, D&D’s most interesting setting is ever on the pulp adventure and film noir setting created by Keith Baker and first published in 2004.
+For my money, though, D&D’s most interesting setting is Eberron, the pulp adventure and film noir setting created by Keith Baker and first published in 2004.
 I’ve covered this setting before, in my episode about the Warforged Colossus.
 But 10-story robots are only the beginning of what this intricate and expansive fantasy world has to offer.

-Whole continents of story existed in Eberron, and while much of the story takes place on the continent of Khorvaire, you’ll find that strange-eyed figure’s meditation chamber on a different continent in the country of Riedra, the particular favorite of my guest on this episode.
+Whole continents of story existed in Eberron, and while much of the story takes place on the continent of Khorvaire, you’ll find that strange-eyed figure’s meditation chamber on a different continent in the country of Rierdra, the particular favorite of my guest on this episode.

 Imogen Gingell: [00:02:02] I’m Imogen Gingell.
 By day I am a space physicist, I work on solar system plasma dynamics, but by nights, I spend my time thinking and writing about Eberron in D&D.